Azure-Samples/todo-csharp-sql/README.md

 #### Deprovision Azure Resources

-Run the following command to delete the application from your Azure subscription.
+Run the following command to delete the application from your Azure Subscription.

 ```bash
 az dev down